victoriacheng15/mehub/src/content/blog/nextjs-state-management-with-redux-toolkit-part-1.md

 blog post, I will provide a detailed guide on how I configured Redux Toolkit to manage the application's state.

-You could check out the <a href="https://hacker-news-next.vercel.app/" target="_blank" rel="noopener noreferrer">deployed site</a> here.
+You could check out the [deployed site](https://hacker-news-next.vercel.app/) here.

 Let's go!